aws-samples/aws-secure-environment-accelerator/README.md

 - Wait for:
   - CloudFormation to deploy and start the Code Pipeline (~5 mins)
   - Code Pipeline to download the Accelerator codebase and install the Accelerator State Machine (~10 mins)
-  - The Accelerator State Machine to finish execution (~1.5 hrs)
+  - The Accelerator State Machine to finish execution (~1.25 hrs Standalone version, ~2.25 hrs Control Tower Version)
 - Perform required manual follow-up activities (configure AWS SSO, set firewall passwords, etc.)
 - When required:
   - Use AWS Organizations to create new AWS accounts, which will automatically be guardrailed by the Accelerator
-  - Update the config file in CodeCommit and run the Accelerator State Machine (~25 min) to:
+  - Update the config file in CodeCommit and run the Accelerator State Machine to:
-    - deploy, configure and guardrail multiple accounts at the same time
+    - deploy, configure and guardrail multiple accounts at the same time (~25 min Standalone, ~50 min/account Control Tower)
-    - change Accelerator configuration settings
+    - change Accelerator configuration settings (~25 min)

 # **Documentation**